source-repo/use-reactive/README.md

 ```
 # useReactive

 `useReactive` is a custom React hook that provides a reactive state object.
-Methods on the state object use `this` to access members, enabling OOP-style encapsulation of data and behavior.
-There is also a companion React context for sharing a reactive state within a component hierarchy, see [createReactiveStore](#createReactiveStore) below.
+Methods on this object use `this` to access members, enabling an object-oriented approach to encapsulating data and behavior.
+You can subscribe to property changes, and state modifications can be saved to a history with support for undo, redo, revert and snapshots.
+Additionally, a companion React context is available for sharing reactive state across a component hierarchy—see [createReactiveStore](#createReactiveStore) below.

-**NOTE:** Upgrade from v1 to v2: useReactive now returns a tuple with the reactive object and a subscribe function.
-Simply change `const state = useReactive({})` to `const [state] = useReactive({})`, disregarding the new subscribe function.
-Version 2.1 adds [history](#History).

-**NEW:** Version 3.0 now uses a function to return the dependence array for effects.
-This makes it possible to directly reference properties of the reactive state object using the  `this` keyword.

 ```tsx
 const [state] = useReactive(